Adult Investments

 Apprenticeship

-Apprenticeships are stepping stones that allow an individual to move into a new career, even if that person has little or no work experience in their chosen field.
+Apprenticeship is a tried and true training model that allows an individual to move into a career, even if that person has little or no work experience in their chosen field.

-Apprentices get paid to learn as they receive valuable training and mentorship, further their education and develop the skills and knowledge that will help them become valued professionals.
+Apprentices get paid to learn on the job as they receive valuable classroom training and mentorship and develop the skills and knowledge that will help them become highly skilled and highly compensated in their field.

 As one of only four regions in the state to receive funding through Governor Inslee’s Economic Security for All initiative, our partnership with Lower Columbia Community Action Program, the Dept. of Social and Health Services and WorkSource is designed to help residents of Wahkiakum and Cowlitz counties move out of poverty.